EliteLoser/DotNetVersionLister/5AndUp/README.md

-# Get Remote Computer's .NET 5+ SDK And Runtime Versions
+# Get Remote Computers' .NET 5+ SDK And Runtime Versions

 This requires that WSMan/WinRM/PowerShell Remoting is set up in the environment.